 |Lifetime risk||1 in 8|

-So the lifetime risk of developing breast cancer is 1 in 8 (absolute risk) for a woman who lives to be around 84.
-This also means that 7 out 8 women will not develop breast cancer in their lifetime, and the risk for younger women is much lower.
+The lifetime risk of developing breast cancer is 1 in 8 (absolute risk) for a woman who lives to be around 84.
+This also means that 7 out of 8 women will not develop breast cancer in their lifetime, and the risk for younger women is much lower.

 Significant family history

-Because breast cancer is the most common cancer in women in the UK, having someone in your family with breast cancer doesn’t always mean your own risk is increased.
+Because breast cancer is the most common cancer in the UK, having someone in your family with breast cancer doesn’t automatically mean your own risk is increased.
 For most people, having a relative with breast cancer does not increase their risk.

-However, a small number of women and men may have an increased risk of developing breast cancer because they have a significant family history.
-A family history may be called significant if there are a number of cases of breast and ovarian cancer in the family, or cases at a young age, or male relatives with breast cancer.
+However, a small number of women and men have an increased risk of developing breast cancer because they have a significant family history.
+A family history is significant if there are a number of cases of breast and ovarian cancer in the family, and/or cases at a young age, and/or male relatives with breast cancer.

-Our booklet Breast cancer in families has more information on this.
+Our pages on breast cancer in families has more information about this.

 Other breast cancer risk factors

-There are other factors, some of which are listed below, that might slightly increase or decrease the risk of developing breast cancer.
-Factors increasing risk include:
+There are other factors that can slightly increase or decrease the risk of developing breast cancer.
+Some of these are listed below.

 - periods starting before the age of 12